Ambergrises Blue Hole Flo's

 Click here to return to the main GHC page.

-This page has four boating trips from Great Harbour Cay ("GHC") plus a few other suggestions.
+In addition to the image at right showing boating directions TO Great Harbour Cay ("GHC"), this page has four boating trips from the island plus a few other suggestions.
 The first of the trips is a guided trip, but don't ignore it if you're a skilled boater, because this is a great adventure.
 The other three trips are unguided but can be made by anyone with even average boating skills; I cover first the destinations and then tell you how to get there.
-Several options are presented, but beginners should take the "first option" listed under "Getting There".
-You still need to familiarize yourself with current charts, but the "first option" has mainly deep water, with few shallows, and those that exist are easily avoided if you've learned the visual cues that distinguish them.
-Remember that, generally, deep ocean lies to the east of the GHC and shallower water to the west (the Bahama Bank).
+Several options are presented under "Getting There", some easy enough even for boaters with average skills, others more challenging.
+You still need to familiarize yourself with current charts.
+Generally, deep ocean lies to the east of the GHC and shallower water to the west (the Bahama Bank).

 For the unguided destinations I'm assuming an outboard-engined open-fisherman boat, under 30 feet, at 30 MPH.
-For reasons which will become evident later, I'm also assuming that your first trip to these destinations start from a point east of GHC (in the map below, roughly under the "G" of "Great Harbour Cay").
 See the Disclaimer and Release at the end of this page.

 Blue Hole.
 In nearby Hoffman Cay (just 8 miles south of GHC, shown as "BH" with a blue dot on the map at right), this is an oddity: a round, salt-water hole in the middle of a rock island.
 About the size of a baseball infield, it connects to the ocean near the bottom of its 600-foot depth.
 Explored by Jacques Cousteau, it is believed to have been formed either by a meteorite strike or some other natural cataclysm.
 Some believe that you simply can't go to GHC without seeing this wonder of nature (click here for pictures).
 An overhanging rock platform allows children and brave adults to jump about 25' to the water below, and floating on the crystal clear water is like therapy.
 From the east side of GHC, it's about a 30-minute trip.
 Anchor in the cove just off 25o 37.24'N, 77o 44.43'W and walk inland along the trail.

 Flo's.
 Lunch at Flo's, in Little Harbour Cay, south of Hoffman Cay, is a delight.
 Conch fritters and cracked conch are specialties.
 Typically you call Flo's on Ch.
 68 at least 4 hours before arriving to order your food.
 I like to call Chester (Percy Darville's brother) at 1-242-457-3969 the day before or early the same morning to make sure they have what we want (because they only cook fresh stuff) and to make sure he knows we're coming.
-To get to Flo's from the Blue Hole, you border the west coast of Hoffman and Little Harbour Cays, avoiding a few sandy shallows, and then enter the channel at the southern end of Little Harbour, going north until you see Flo's on your right; excercise caution and ask Chester for help if in doubt.
+Directions to get to Flo's from the Blue Hole are below the waypoints presented later.
 It's roughly 45 minutes from east of GHC, or 15 minutes from the Blue Hole.
 A good -- but very busy -- day trip is the Blue Hole, lunch at Flo's and then the Ambergris Cays described below; that night, the kids will sleep like angels!

 Ambergris Cays.
 These cays lie just south of Great Harbour and Haines Cay and provide a good stop-over on the way back from the Blue Hole and/or Flo's.
 The sand on the east coastline and the protection afforded by the islands to the east (Haines and Hoffman), result in a tranquil beach paradise.
 This is especially good for kids, even the smallest.
 We anchor at 25o 39.34'N, 77o 49.63'W, walk inland 50 yards or so and come to a shallow channel.
 If you go after high tide and enter the channel there, you will be carried at a swift pace towards the ocean, exiting at a sand bank not far from where you anchored.
 Then you do it again.
 Kids will do this for hours.

-But there's a faster way.
-Shown on the figure in yellow, it works even at low tide for the size boats assumed here.
+But there's a faster way, although somewhat more challenging.
+Shown on the satellite figure with yellow dots, it works for the size boats assumed here (30' or less).
 From the marina entrance you head to a marker "stick" at 25o 47.37'N, 77o 54.39'W, passing close to the southwest point of Cistern Cay.
 With the boat on-plane at 30+ MPH and the outboard engine(s) trimmed up, you pass just west of the stick moving north and do a little east-then-north jog to follow the sand trail for roughly 50 yards north of the stick.
 Then you head for the east tip of the small cay south of Great Stirrup (a good aiming point is 25o 48.53'N, 77o 54.03'W).
-Sounds hard but it isn't.
-And remember that this works even at low tide, so at other times you have a large margin of error.
-The big advantage is time -- you can get to the east side of GHC in about 15 minutes instead of 40.
+The big advantage of this route is time -- you can get to the east side of GHC in about 15 minutes instead of 40.

-This first option, circling via the "stick" to get to the east side of the island and then heading south, is for anyone with even average boating skills.
+The easier first option, the blue dots circling around the Stirrups to get to the east side of the island and then heading south, is for anyone with even average boating skills.
 As said earlier, you need current charts and the ability to distinguish and avoid any small shallows you encounter, but you'll find mostly deep water.
-The two additional options presented below are more challenging.
+Two additional options are presented below.

 A final option, shown at right, is only for flats boats, when the tide is at mid-level or higher, and only after you've learned the way from someone who knows the area.
 You go south from the marina, bordering the land, and get on one of the two thin darker channels shown by the arrows.
 You can see in the figure that these channels take you all the way to the south of Haines Cay.
 Actually, even bigger boats like the ones assumed here can take this route, but only at high tide; these are tricky channels, so don't try them until you've done them with a guide and have recorded the route(s) on your GPS (I have the route waypoints, but will not give them out).